WHAT IS A TRADEMARK?

 WHAT IS THE DIFFERENCE BETWEEN THE ™ AND ® SYMBOL?

-The ® symbol means that a trademark has been filed and granted at the federal level.
+The ® symbol means that a trademark has been filed and registered at the federal level.

 WHY SHOULD I REGISTER MY MARK?

 Registering your mark on the federal level places others on notice that your mark is being used for your product or service.
 This means that others can not use your mark.
-A successful registration will allow you to eventually brand yourself and expand.
+A successful registration will allow you brand yourself and expand your business.

 HOW DO I REGISTER MY MARK?

-You register a trademark by going through the USPTO’s process.
+You register a trademark by going through the United States Patent and Trademark Office (USPTO) registration process.
 If you seek to sell your product nationally, expand your business, or start branding, registering a trademark may be the right move for you.

 HOW MUCH DOES REGISTERING A TRADEMARK COST?

-Registering a trademark can cost anywhere from $225 to $400 per class , meaning that if you register your mark for t-shirts and for software, you will pay the application fee two times.
-This does not count for hiring an attorney, which is a separate fee that the attorney will decide.
+Registering a trademark can cost anywhere from $225 to $275 per class , meaning that if you register your mark for t-shirts (class 1) and for software (class 2), you will pay the application fee two times.
+The application fee is a separate fee from the attorney’s fee.

 This is some of how trademark law works.
 I hope that this was helpful to you.
 If you need any help, please feel free to reach out to me.